On PMU Data Integrity under GPS Spoofing Attacks: A Sparse Error Correction Framework: Experiments

-\textbf{Results:} We first present the results for observable PMU placement setting shown in Figure~\ref{fig:RTS96}, where an equal percentage of PMUs are spoofed from Zone 1 and Zone 2.
-For a performance metric, we employ the largest magnitude entry of the attack estimation error vector $(\hat{\boldsymbol{\alpha}} - \boldsymbol{\alpha})$,~\ie, $\|\hat{\boldsymbol{\alpha}} - \boldsymbol{\alpha}\|_{\infty} = \max\limits_{i = \{1\dots,K\}} |\hat{\boldsymbol{\alpha}}_i - \boldsymbol{\alpha}_i|$.
+We first present the results for observable PMU placement setting shown in Figure~\ref{fig:RTS96}, where an equal percentage of PMUs are spoofed from Zone 1 and Zone 2.
 Table~\ref{tab:RTS-96 results observable} presents the median, standard deviation, and the maximum value of this metric from 100 Monte Carlo runs, for various percentages of the spoofed PMUs and for an observable PMU placement setting.
 The medians and the standard deviations indicate that the proposed sparse error correction approach significantly outperforms the benchmarks on average.
 In the meanwhile, the maximum error metrics observed among 100 Monte Carlo runs imply that our approach is more reliable compared to the benchmarks.
 For instance, the error metric remains smaller than 2.1 degrees for our approach in all Monte Carlo runs and all experiment scenarios, but for the benchmarks, the error metric can grow even larger than 12 degrees for some worst case attack scenarios.
-Table~\ref{tab:RTS-96 results unobservable} presents the results for an attack carried out on an unobservable PMU network, where the rest of the attack is designed similarly to the experiments with the observable network.
-The results show the similar trend as the results for the observable case.
+Table~\ref{tab:RTS-96 results unobservable} presents the results for mitigating GPS spoofing attacks carried out on an unobservable PMU network, where the rest of the attack is designed similarly to the experiments with the observable network.
+The results show a similar trend as the results for the observable case.
 In all of the above experiments the percentage of spoofed PMUs in each zone remains less than half of the number of PMUs in the zone.
 Therefore the attacks we test here are identifiable based on Theorem~\ref{thm : condition on sparsity of alpha - local} and thus the sparse error correction algorithm can identify and correct them well.

-In addition, we present similar experiments on IEEE-300 bus test network, in the Appendix~\ref{app: IEEE_300} of the supplementary material.
+\textbf{IEEE-300 test network:} IEEE-300 bus test network, consists of 300 buses and 411 branches.
+Figure~\ref{fig:IEEE300} illustrates the PMU locations of IEEE-300 bus network assumed in our experiment for the case that the network is assumed to be observable based on PMUs.
+As shown in Figure~\ref{fig:IEEE300}, this placement setting naturally induces six zones in the network, with 20, 11, 20, 13, 23 and 16 PMUs in Zone 1 to Zone 6 respectively.
+In addition we also perform experiments with an unobservable PMU placement.
+To obtain the unobservable PMU placement, we remove 13 PMUs~\footnote{The removed PMUs are: 26, 47, 70, 86, 114, 119, 159, 184, 213, 244, 526, 7017, and 7044.} from the observable placement, which results in 6 zones with 16, 11, 16, 13, 18, and 16 PMUs.
+The PMU measurement generation and attack implementation was performed in a way similar to the IEEE RTS-96 experiment.